 Texas general contractors have various licensing requirements based on the type of work that they do.
-Your first step as a contractor is to determine which category you will be working in and how you will get a contractor’s license if one is required.
+Your first step is to determine which category you will be working in and how you will get a contractor’s license if one is required.

-If you are planning to work in any of these trades as a secondary service, you will need to apply for a specialized contractor license.
+You must apply for a specialized contractor license if you plan to work in any of these trades as a secondary service.
 Each type of license has different requirements, which are determined by the Texas Department of Licensing and Regulations.

 Regardless of the type of service, you will need to register with the Texas Licensing and Regulations board.
 Each license has minimum requirements for the number of hours of on-the-job training, as well as a passing score on the electrician exam.

-Upon submitting proof of your experience to the licensing board, you will be sent information on how to take the exam.
-Once you’ve passed, you can submit your license application.
+Once you submit proof of your experience (if required) and your application to the licensing board, you will be sent information on how to take the exam.

 Plumbing contractor licenses in Texas fall into four categories: